 Kimberly has come to amass the respect of her peers, co-workers and clients and continues to develop her leadership skills to better serve all in her work.
 Kimberly has a Master’s degree in Business from the University of Phoenix, a Master’s of Science degree in Psychology from Cameron University, and a Bachelor’s degree in Psychology from the University of California, Berkeley.

-Admissions & Marketing Director
+Admissions & Outreach Director

-Drew is the Director of Admission and Marketing for Country Road Recovery Center, a Pathways Treatment Facility and has been there since June 2020.
+Drew is the Director of Admissions and Outreach for Country Road Recovery Center, a Pathways Treatment Facility and has been there since June 2020.
 Prior to that he worked various jobs in the defense contracting industry following his retirement from the military in 2016.
 Drew served honorably under United States Special Operations Command for 17 years, has multiple combat deployments, and numerous awards and decorations.
 He earned his bachelor’s degree in Sociology from Boston College in 2017 and originally planned on working for the intelligence community.
 His career in drugs and alcohol started shortly after.
 His experience with addiction and alcoholism extends to both his personal and professional life.
 Two inpatient treatment episodes, and 5 detox treatment centers over a 4-year period provide Drew with an intimate understanding of addiction.
 In 2019 he admitted to residential treatment for the final time.
 Country Road Recovery Center, along with actions taken in a 12-step recovery program, saved his life.